giuliavezzani/test-superq-giulia/README.md

 ## Comments
 Here are some comments to explain the results and justify the improvements obtained for finite difference implementation:

-- The new initialization used is much better.
-Main differences:
 - centroid is now computed from bounding boxes and not as baricenter of the point cloud.
-  - `initial orientation = 0.0 0.0 0.0` (**Note** after more tests, we noticed that actually also using an estimate of initial orientation works well)
+- `initial orientation = 0.0 0.0 0.0`
 - Lower tolerance improves the results.
 - The execution time is computed as the time required by Ipopt for estimating the superquadric and not the time required by the `rpc` communication (that is bugged and needs to be re-designed).
 - Usually, superquadrics estimated with the finite difference approach are bigger.

+## Initial orientation
+We also performed some tests providing the  finite-difference optimizer also an initial orientation, computed from the point cloud.
+The performance are basically the same, but we manage to improve the box models also using `tol=1e-5`, as show in the following gif.